openbmc/openbmc/poky/documentation/toaster-manual/setup-and-use.rst

 The Toaster web interface allows you to do the following:

--  Browse published layers in the `OpenEmbedded Layer Index <http://layers.openembedded.org>`__ that are available for your selected version of the build system.
+-  Browse published layers in the :oe_layerindex:`OpenEmbedded Layer Index <>` that are available for your selected version of the build system.

 -  Import your own layers for building.